sebres/PoC/SB-0D-001-win-exec/SOLUTION.md

      across all agruments, so it is not reset until end of argument processing (each quote found in arguments will just invert this flag);
    - there is a char `%` that should be always enclosed in quotes (regardless state of flag `UNPAIRED`);
-   - together-standing backslashes should be escaped only if followed by `"` (already in argument or new one because of special quoted-escape);
+   - adjacent backslashes should be escaped only if followed by `"` (already in argument or new one because of special quoted-escape);